 We also ask that you have been on a teacher-led meditation retreat (of a recommended 5 days length).
 If you have not been on retreat, you can still start your training and fulfil this prerequisite by going on retreat before completing your training with Breathworks.

-The Breathworks 5 day Immersion retreat or any of our meditation retreats will fulfil this prerequisite.
+The Breathworks 5 day residential Mindfulness for Health course or any of our meditation retreats will fulfil this prerequisite.

 There are three elements to our Introductory Training:

 The online Orientation Workshop will consist of online content to read and view, followed by a webinar with a Breathworks trainer.
 The workshop will include an introduction to Breathworks, an overview of the training, a period of meditation practice, reflective journalling and an exploration of how to work with your personal mentor through your training.

 - read Mindfulness for Health and the Little Mindfulness Workbook

 - watch a video of Vidyamala telling her life story and how she came to found Breathworks